Hot Cereal Recipe for Champions, Future Moms and Everyone in Between. Gluten-Free Variations

 Posted on 11th of February, 2012 by Lévana

 Recently my very pregnant daughter Bella mentioned that her ob-gyn recommended she include more fiber and more vegetable protein in her diet.
-Always tinkering with the whole gamut of grains, I welcomed the opportunity to experiment, this time setting as my goal, making a breakfast that would be at once quick, delicious and nutritious.
+Always tinkering with the whole gamut of grains, I welcomed the opportunity to experiment, this time setting as my goal, making a hot cereal breakfast that would be at once quick, delicious and nutritious.
 I started right in my own kitchen, where I found everything I need, and then some.
 If my daughter’s enthusiasm and that of everyone who tasted and reported feeling full of positive energy, then I conclude I am onto something great!
 Needless to add, this included the children as well.
-I just love the idea of adding a great number of nutrients, fiber and protein, in minutes and for pennies, without the “help” of those dreaded protein bars.
+I just love the idea of adding a great number of nutrients, fiber and protein, in minutes and for pennies, without the “help” of those dreaded protein bars loaded with soy protein isolates.
 You will find as I did that this treat would be suitable as part of lunch or dinner on days where you don’t feel like cooking.

 Always the perfect place to start, I opened the doors to my pantry and checked out its contents.
 Dozens and dozens of glass jars, full of every grain imaginable, and neatly labeled (more about this at the bottom of this post).
 I was on my way!

-The combination I am suggesting here is just my own personal taste, you can certainly adjust it to your own preferences.
+The hot cereal combination I am suggesting here is just my own personal taste, you can certainly adjust it to your own preferences.
 You don’t need to mix so many grains, even one or two is enough.
 I only mixed them to be sure I get the most benefit from them, not only nutritionally, but for flavor.
 This amount will last you months, so you will spend those few minutes mixing only once in about six months.

 2 cups each: Cracked barley (Gluten-Free: Coarse corn meal), medium granulation Kasha, steel-cut oats, teff, millet, quinoa.